badersur/chirp/module-3/README.md

 ### Session Middleware

-We will use the **express-generator** middleware at the application level to handle maintaining sessions.
+We will use the **express-session** middleware at the application level to handle maintaining sessions.
 To do this go to **app.js** and add the following require statement at the top:

 ```js
 var session = require('express-session');